sam-karis/PracticalMachineLearningProject/PmlProject.md

 FALSE     A     B     C     D     E
 FALSE 28.43 19.35 17.44 16.39 18.38
 ```

 From the analysis we can see we reduced our variables from 160 to 56 and excluded one observation.
 Also we can see that generally B, C, D, E balanced between 16 - 19 percentage but for A outcome it is generally higher with 28 percentage.

 ## Data Partitioning

-In this section we partition data into training(0.7) and validation(0.3) dataset.
+In this section we partition data into training(0.7) and validation(0.3) dataset using the **createDataPartition** function in caret function.

 ```r